Get

 Height: 20 to 22 inches

 The Bearded Collie, nicknamed “Beardie”, is a type of herding dog breed from Scotland.
-They are recognized by their incredibly long coats and mustached snouts.
+They are recognized by their incredibly long coats and mustachioed snouts.
 Bearded Collies are highly intelligent working dogs with origins as sheep herders.
 They are one of the oldest herding dog breeds and are believed to have been around since the 1500s.

 The exact origins of Bearded Collies are murky, but they likely descended from Polish lowland sheepdogs.
-These shaggy dogs are still used for working purposes, but they are commonly kept as family pets too.
+These shaggy dogs are still used for working purposes, but they are commonly kept as family pets, too.

 4. Yorkshire Terrier